smolTypo/React-Shopping-Cart/README.md

 - There’s an input field on the page that contains the URL to the Strapi back end
 - When a user clicks the “Re-Stock Products” button, a call is made to the Strapi back end specified in the input field
 - The result of this call is an updated list of products

+## Future Roadmap

+1. Add functionality to allow users to specify the quantity of products they would like to restock.
+2. Add functionality to allow users to select specific products to restock.

 ## Screenshot: